 Here are the best alternatives to backpacking chairs:

-- Natural Objects – Rocks, logs, and other objects found outside are classic seats for backpackers and campers since the beginning of time.
+- Natural Objects – Rocks, logs, and other objects found outside have been classic seats for backpackers and campers since the beginning of time.

-- Sleeping Pad – Fold your sleeping pad in half and voila! you have a comfortable place to sit.
-Closed-cell foam pads work best for this, although inflatable air pads also get the job done.
+- Sleeping Pad – Fold your sleeping pad in half, and voila!
+You have a comfortable place to sit.
+Closed-cell foam pads work best, although inflatable air pads also get the job done.

 - Chair Kit – A sleeping pad chair kit, like the Therm-a-Rest Trekker Chair Kit, quickly and easily turns an inflatable sleeping pad into a comfortable chair.
 They slide over the top of your sleeping pad to create a comfortable, chair-like shape to sit on.

-- Sit Pad – A sit pad, like the Therm-a-Rest Z Seat Pad, act as a comfortable place to sit on rough terrain.
-They’re basically just a lightweight, mini version of a sleeping pad made just for sitting!
+- Sit Pad – A sit pad, like the Therm-a-Rest Z Seat Pad, is a comfortable place to sit on rough terrain.
+They’re basically just a lightweight mini version of a sleeping pad made just for sitting!

 - Jacket – Bunch up your jacket and sit on it to keep your bottom off the cold ground at the campsite.

 The options for makeshift chairs are just as numerous while car camping.
-Of course, you can use a traditional camping chair, but camping coolers and bouldering crash pads work as well.
+Of course, you can use a traditional camping chair, but camping coolers and bouldering crash pads also work.

 Backpacking Chairs for Car Camping